Rumo Logística: History

 On June 4, 2013, the Argentine government cancelled ALL's concessions due to contract violations by failing to invest and accumulating fines worth 30 percent of the concession.
 The head of Trenes Especiales Argentinos, which had operated passenger services on the General Urquiza Railway, has publicly supported the decision, claiming that ALL was responsible for the deterioration of the standard gauge network.

 ALL operated a subsidiary named "Brado Logistics" which handled intermodal freight.

 In 2014, ALL merged with Rumo (owned by Brazilian conglomerate Cosan) to form a company valued at R$11,000 million.

+On 6 May 2024, Rumo announced a partial interruption of its activities due to the heavy rains and flooding affecting Rio Grande do Sul, the country's southernmost state.